fholmer/netdef/docs/user_guide/overview.rst

 * Obtain external data using one or more *controllers*.
 * Retrieving values ​​from external data and activating *expressions* that evaluate the values.
-* Transmitt data based on the result of the *expression*
+* Transmit data based on the result of the *expression*